jarrodlucia/bigip_elk_server/docs/class1/module1/lab1.rst

    |image1|

 #.
-Navigate to the URL https://10.1.1.4/mgmt/toc (or click the BIG-IP A
+Navigate to the URL https://10.1.1.4/mgmt/toc (or click the BIG-IP
    REST TOC bookmark).
 The ‘/mgmt/toc’ path in the URL is available on all TMOS versions 11.6 or newer.